 That’s why we scouted high and low across the province to find a person who could create organic, user-generated content showcasing the province as the best place to live, work and play.
 This person needed to create informative and interesting content engaging audiences near and far.
 We found our first Saskatchewanderer in 2011.

 The Saskatchewanderer started off as a summer student position, quickly expanding to a year-long role in 2014.
-Today, the program is powered by four government partners including Tourism Saskatchewan and the Ministries of Agriculture, Economy, and Parks Culture and Sport.
-The program also has two corporate partnerships: CAA Saskatchewan (est. 2011) and DirectWest (est. 2017).
+Today, the program is powered by four government partners including Tourism Saskatchewan and the Ministries of Agriculture, Trade and Export Development, and Parks, Culture and Sport.
+We are proud to announce that after years of partnership support, CAA Saskatchewan (est. 2011) is the official sponsor of the Saskatchewanderer program for the 2019 season.

 2017 Saskatchewanderer Andrew Hiltz

-Today the program boasts more than 75,000 “followanderers” over Facebook, Twitter and Instagram, and attracts its fair share of media coverage each year.
+Today the program boasts nearly 90,000 “followanderers” over Facebook, Twitter and Instagram, and attracts its fair share of media coverage each year.

-In January, Kevin Dunn was recruited as the province’s 2018 Saskatchewanderer.
+In January, Zane Buchanan was awarded the title of the province’s 2019 Saskatchewanderer.